ORNL-Fusion/OEDGE/docs/source/beginner_divimp.rst

     '+Q01  TeB Gradient   98 = Read OEDGE file                '  98
     '+Q02  TiB Gradient   98 = Read OEDGE file                '  98

-Next we need to add some options specifying that it is W we are simulating and some of the transport related input options.
+Next we need to add some options specifying that W we are simulating W and some of the transport related input options.

   .. code-block:: console